We are so fortunate to have the highest level of vet care for our rescued horses.

 We see foot care as a hugely important and massively necessary part of taking care of wild mustangs.

 We have many horses in Oregon that self-trim as they would in the wild living out on our 9000 acre ranch.
 They cover huge distances on a rocky terrain and their feet naturally wear down.
 There are other horses who are easy to handle and we get their feet trimmed regularly with our wonderful farrier team.

 In Malibu our farrier is Santana who comes every 6-7 weeks to check on the horses feet We also always have him come see any new horse we rescue, straight after the vet so that he can follow any instructions she might have for foot care as many rescued horses come in with bad feet.

 He is one of the kindest gentlest and most skilled feet doctors we know.
 He works with horses so beautifully and takes time with care and patience on every horse he handles.

-Santana with beautiful Rhys - all the horses at Malibu stand well for the farrier and are easy to keep trimmed
+Pictured at left is Santana with beautiful Rhys.
+All the horses at Malibu stand well for the farrier and are easy to keep trimmed

 Janelle and Joe

 In Oregon we are very lucky to have such rocky ground in many places so the horses, for the most part, self-trim but the others are regularly trimmed by two incredibly knowledgeable bare foot trimmers.